Prince du sang: As a rank

 Even a cadet branch of the Bourbon line, the Bourbon-Carencys, who were most distantly related to the Dukes of Bourbon, were denied princely rank and excluded from the Conseil du Roi until their extinction in 1530.
 They descended from Jean, seigneur de Carency (1378–1457), the youngest son of Jean I de Bourbon, Count of La Marche.

 Since 1733, all legitimate male Capetians were of the House of Bourbon, of the Vendôme branch, descended from Charles, Duke of Vendôme.
 Charles' eldest son Antoine, King of Navarre, was the ancestor of the royal dynasties of France and Spain, and of the House of Orléans, while his youngest son Louis, Prince of Condé (1530–1569), was the ancestor of the House of Condé.
 A cadet branch of the Condés was the House of Conti, who in male line descended of Henri, Prince of Condé (1588–1646).

 In an edict of July 1714, Louis XIV declared his legitimized sons, the Duke of Maine and Count of Toulouse, to be princes du sang and accorded them rights of succession to the French throne following all other princes du sang.
 Though the Parlement de Paris refused to register the decree, the king exercised his right to compel registration by conducting a lit de justice.
 The edict was revoked and annulled on 18 August 1715 by the Parlement on the authority of the regent after the king's death.
-As a chancellor of Louis XIV had warned, a king could only make princes of the blood through his queen.
+As a chancellor of Louis XIV had warned, a king could only produce princes of the blood with the queen.